-Gains in knowledge do not always translate into new actions
+A gain in knowledge does not always translate into new actions

 So, you’ve attended a short management course and you’ve come away with some ideas and personal insights that you feel confident can help to make you a better leader in your workplace.

 Hey, that’s great …..
-But don’t kid yourself – making some sustainable changes to your management practices and the way you lead your staff will take some conscious effort.
-It’s all too easy to fall back into the trap of old habits and the old thinking that went with it.
+But don’t kid yourself – making some sustainable changes to your management practices and the way you lead your staff will take considerable conscious effort.

 A lot of post-training follow-up studies with people who have attended “soft-skills” type management training indicate that more than half of participants fall back into their old ways within 2 weeks of completing the training.
 It’s a questionable “return-on-investment” for the business if a training course is not delivering performance improvement at some level, isn’t it?